Date: 25 May 2015. Inexpensive Line Cutter.

 a line cutter already.
 I know I intend to order one next week.
 This

 is a Good Idea, and relatively inexpensive.
 I know it is a lot

 cheaper than hiring a diver to remove a line wrapped around the

 In looking at the unit, it appears

 that the blade (split into two pieces) could be attached to a donut

 shaped anode after the initial one needs replacement.
 It is stainless so I

 suspect that by drilling holes through a donut zinc I could

-test that theory later.
+test that theory at some point.